eulertorres/UAV_LOG_Viewer/README.md

    ```

 ## Running the application
 1. Place your telemetry files in the default logs directory.
-The app prefers `XmobotsLogViewer/Logs` inside your user data folder, but you can override it with the `XMOBOTS_LOG_DIR` environment variable.
+The app prefers `EulerLogViewer/Logs` inside your user data folder, but you can override it with the `LOG_DIR` environment variable.
 If neither exists, the bundled `logs de teste` folder is used as a fallback.
 2. Launch the viewer:
    ```bash
    python run.py